fansi-sifan/Brookings-Metro-Mapper/README.md

 ### Criteria for Uploaded Datasets

-1) **FIPS code column:** dataset must contain a column of county OR cbsa 5-digit FIPS codes *named "cbsa_code","geoid", or "stco_code"*
+1. **FIPS code column:** dataset must contain a column of county OR cbsa 5-digit FIPS codes *named "cbsa_code","geoid", or "stco_code"*
-2) **Tidy:** the unit of observation must be cbsa OR county *(1 row = 1 county OR 1 cbsa)*
+2. **Tidy:** the unit of observation must be cbsa OR county *(1 row = 1 county OR 1 cbsa)*
-3) **Single geography level:** dataset must be entirely county-level or entirely cbsa-level, not a mixture (NO datasets where some rows as CBSAs and other rows as Counties)
+3. **Single geography level:** dataset must be entirely county-level or entirely cbsa-level, not a mixture (NO datasets where some rows as CBSAs and other rows as Counties)

 ### Step 4 Detail

-Note: Custom label options (title, subtitle, notes, source) apply only to "Download Map (Publication Ready!)" and "Download the Code" products (except "legend title" which applies to all map downloads).

 **Download the map!(Publication Ready!)**
+This button generates and html of a publication-ready map that looks exactly as you have customized it in-app.

+* *Custom label options* (title, subtitle, notes, source, figure number) apply only to "Download Map (Publication Ready!)" and "Download the Code" products (except "legend title" which applies to all map downloads).

+* *Layout Adjustments* can be performed by changing the sliders.
+These control the size of the map and the size of the logo.
+This can be used to ensure all content fits on the webpage.
+The logo may not be displayed on the .html output if the map size is too large.

+**"Download the code!" button**
-**"Download the code"** generates code that you can use a to reproduce on your PC the customized publication-ready map.
+This button generates code that you can use a to reproduce on your PC the customized publication-ready map.
 The "Download csv!" and "Download Shapefiles!" buttons equip you with all the dependencies you need to run the code in an Rmarkdown file on your machine.
 You can then edit the code, customizing the map further.
 Be sure to follow the instructions below.
 Especially if you are working outside of Brookings, filepaths in the code MUST be edited in order for the dependencies to be loaded.

 ## Instructions to download code to reproduce publication-ready map

-1. Click "Download the Code!".
+1. **Click "Download the Code!"**.
 An HTML window will open containing code that produces the publication ready map; copy all content (below the dependency table) into an empty Rmarkdown file with the YAML header set to "output: html_document"
-2. *Install Dependencies* Click "Download csv!" & "Download Shapefiles!"
-A csv file containing the dataset will download as well as a zipfile containing shapefiles and geography crosswalk.
+2. **Dependencies: Click "Download csv!" & "Download Shapefiles!"** A csv file containing the dataset will download as well as a zipfile containing shapefiles and geography crosswalk.
 Ensure that the csv file containing the dataset is saved under the name "fulldata.csv" in the same folder as the Rmarkdown file.
 Ensure that the zipfile is saved under "shape_files.zip" (downloading zipfile is not necessary if on a Brookings computer with access to V drive).
 Ensure paths to downloaded files and working directory are properly set in code (see warning)
 3. Ensure that all necessary packages are installed on your machine.
 Then, click knit!

 **WARNING: If not on a Brookings computer with access to the V drive, you MUST download the zipfile containing the three shapefiles and geography crosswalk accordingly adjust the four filepaths in the Rmarkdown code before knitting.
 Moreover, you must delete the code at the very end of the document that loads the logo, "logo2.jpeg".**